What is a Clinical Trial?

 Your rights and safety are protected in two important ways.
 First, any physician awarded a clinical trial by a pharmaceutical company must obtain approval to conduct the study from an Institutional Review Board.
 The review board, which typically comprises both physicians and lay people, is charged with examining the study’s protocol to ensure that the patient’s rights are protected and that the study does not present an undue or unnecessary risk to the patient.
 Second, anyone participating in a clinical trial in the United States is required to sign an ‘informed consent’ form.
 This form details the nature of the study, the risks involved, and what the patient can expect during the course of the study.
 The consent form also informs patients that they have the right to opt out of the study at any time.

 Choosing to participate in a clinical trial is a serious personal decision.
-Discussing your possible participation with physicians and/or family members and trusted friends can help you make this important decision.
+Discussing your possible participation with physicians and/or family members and trusted friends can help guide your decision.